uthsobcb/UniDirectory/README.md

 Recently, I worked on a project that required displaying the names of all universities in Bangladesh.
 Since there was no available API providing this information, we had to manually list them in a JSON file.
 While learning Go and exploring web scraping, I thought—why not build an API myself?
 So here we are.
 A directory of universities of Bangladesh.

+### (No, its not a mistake if root url redirect you here it's working fine. since i hosted this on scale to zero so when its not running its unavailable.
+If you want this to run 24/7 please self host this.
+For any help mail me hello@uthsob.me )

 ###  Live API Endpoint
 Base URL: https://unidirectory.fly.dev